 We skip another FFVII scene where Sephiroth retrieves his sword and cuts Tifa, simply having Zack arrive on scene and finding Tifa unconscious.
 And oh no!
 Sephiroth destroyed her magnificent hat!
-Tifa, seething at her hatred for Shinra (now presumably caused by the destruction of town?), pulls away from Zack and starts ranting about her hatred after the fact, which I suppose is better than nothing.
+Tifa, seething at her hatred for Shinra (no longer focused on her father in this version due to the edit!), pulls away from Zack and starts ranting about her hatred after the fact, which I suppose is better than nothing.
 Furious, Zack makes the rational conclusion that Sephiroth is in the JENOVA room and breaks down the door with his Buster Sword.
 The game gets a giggle out of me here by subtly implying there’s a hallway between the two rooms that was never there in FFVII (the two rooms were directly connected, as far as I can tell).
 Why add this new hallway?
-Because no one slashed down the door down in FFVII, and this new hallway was the only way Crisis Core could explain Sephiroth not fucking hearing that.
+Easy: because no one slashed down the door down in FFVII, and this new hallway was the only way Crisis Core could explain Sephiroth not fucking hearing that.

 Curiously, when Sephiroth uses his special attacks in this battle, he addressed Zack as a “traitor.”
 This is a little odd, given that in FFVII, we learn that his big beef with Zack, Nibelheim… frankly everybody… is the fact that they’re humans.
 It’s not like Zack, say, “became a human later on” or something.
 Nitpicking, I know.